formicant/snapper-rollback/README.md

 The script has no dependencies.
 Tested on Python 3.11 and 3.12.
 Should also work with some earlier Python versions.

-Must be executed with `sudo` from the directory with `config.toml`:
+Must be executed with `sudo`:
 ```bash
 sudo python3 __main__.py
 ```

+# What it does

+The script deletes the main subvolume of the selected OS permanently and replaces it with a writable clone of the selected snapshot.

 ## Script UI